CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 Save and the tests pass.

-Let's also write a test to confirm that the server is not shown after the server request returns successfully.
+Let's also write a test to confirm that the server error is not shown after the server request returns successfully.
 In the "when filled in" describe block, add an identical test:

 ```js
     it('does not display a server error', () => {